bwright94/Huntress-CTF-2024/[Reverse Engineering]/GoCrackMe2/README.md

 GoCrackMe2      -- ELF64, written in Go, 1294KB
 ```

-## Write-up by v_17
-> Solved on Kali Linux

-Run program.
+#### Run program.
 Learned that it prints to console a piece of the flag, randomly selecting from a set of three unique pieces:

 ```
 $ ./GoCrackMe2